By: Guy Timberlake

 Just what is a ‘fair proportion?’

-When you look at the overall impact small business has in supporting the business and mission operations of 25955761_lour federal government it’s pretty incredible.
+When you look at the overall impact small business has in supporting the business and mission operations of our federal government it’s pretty incredible.
 Name an agency or major program that does not have thumbprints of American Small Businesses on it.
 I can’t imagine there are many, if any, where they are not serving in some capacity, directly or indirectly.
 Now think of all the job creation that occurs and the giving back to our Nation’s communities coming from those federal contracting dollars.
 Our ‘proportion’ should be a heck of a lot more than twenty-three percent of some of the overall fiscal contracting spend.
 For the sake of this piece, let’s say 23% of something (which is better than 100% of nothing) is a fair proportion.
 The fact is we’re not even getting close to that.

 Didn’t the Government hit the small business goal in FY2013?